gernest/apidemic/README.md

 **Note**: JSON keys must be strings, providing your response codes as integers will not work!

 ### Registering endpoints automatically
 The service will scan the `./endpoints/` directory relative to the currenct working directory on startup.
 You can change the directory to be scanned by adding a flag `--endpoint-dir=ENDPOINT_DIR`.

-### Registering endpoints automatically

-The service will scan the `./endpoints/` directory relative to the currenct working directory on startup.
-You can change the directory to be scanned by adding a flag `--endpoint-dir=ENDPOINT_DIR`.

 # Tags